MehmetCanak/laravel-otp-service/README.md

 ## Installation

-To install through Composer, by run the following command:
+You can install the package via composer:

 ```
 composer require web36/laravel-otp-service